posted about 1 month ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula

 Hello and Happy New Year.
 The United States Society for Augmentative and Alternative Communication (USSAAC) will monitor this site during and after ALL DECLARED NATURAL DISASTERS that occur in the United States and its territories.
 Please spread the word to people with severe communication impairments who rely on AAC tools…Read More

-posted over 2 years ago by ebegley from USSAAC
+posted almost 3 years ago by ebegley from USSAAC

 The USSAAC Disaster Relief Committee is ready to help families and individuals who might have lost access to their communication tools during Hurricane Michael.
 If you have an AAC device that was lost or damaged during Hurricane Michael, please select the I HAVE A NEED button above for assistance.